 Assessment and Evaluation Language Resource Center

-The Assessment and Evaluation Language Resource Center (AELRC) at Georgetown University is focused on facilitating useful assessment and evaluation practices that help foreign language educators innovate and improve their programs.
+The Assessment and Evaluation Language Resource Center (AELRC) at Georgetown University is focused on facilitating useful assessment and evaluation practices that help language educators innovate and improve their programs.
 We focus on three primary content areas: expanding the availability and use of assessments for Less Commonly Taught Languages (LCTLs); supporting the implementation of useful language program evaluation, and conducting research about how programs can support long-term language learning.

 - AELRC Research Briefs

 - East Coast Organization of Language Testers (ECOLT)

 - Heritage Language Assessment Module